Stalingrad

 The inciting incident occurs at 16 minutes when The soldiers discover the strategic apartment building and witness German atrocities, including the execution of civilians, making their mission personal and urgent..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Captain Gromov and his men make the active choice to defend the building at all costs, transforming from retreating soldiers into determined defenders with a purpose., moving from reaction to action.
+This shows the protagonist's commitment to Captain Gromov and his men make the active choice to defend the building at all costs, transforming from retreating soldiers into determined defenders with a purpose., moving from reaction to action.

 The Collapse moment at 97 minutes (74% through) represents the emotional nadir.
-Here, Key soldiers are killed in a devastating German attack, the building is nearly destroyed, and Katya is in mortal danger—the defenders' darkest moment with death surrounding them., shows the protagonist at their lowest point.
+Here, Key soldiers are killed in a devastating German attack, the building is nearly destroyed, and Katya is in mortal danger—the defenders' darkest moment with death surrounding them., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 104 minutes initiates the final act resolution at 79% of the runtime.
 The remaining soldiers gain renewed resolve through their love for Katya and each other, understanding that their stand has meaning beyond survival—they fight for humanity itself., demonstrating the transformation achieved throughout the journey.